- Individual or a Professional Training - Advantages and Disadvantages

 Certifications and Qualification

 Not every state requires professional trainers to be certified.
-With that in mind, you may want to check the qualification background of the trainer in order to ensure that he/she is dedicated person, who wants to provide service dog training as efficiently as possible.
+With that in mind, you may want to check the qualification background of the trainer in order to ensure that he/she is a dedicated person, who wants to provide service dog training as efficiently as possible.
 There are training certification programs that many trainer find valuable.
 Some of them are:

 Certification Council for Professional Dog Trainers (CCPDT)